 Money.
 It’s a tricky concept in many ways, introducing both opportunities and challenges.
 When we think about wealth, we often think in terms of different “mental” accounts.
 In other words, we assign different values to, and uses for, money based on a variety of factors.
 These might include where it came from (inherited or gained through years of work) and what we intend to do with it (spend on lifestyle or give to charity, for example).

 From mental accounts to physical ones

-Aligning buckets with your intentions
+Aligning goals with your buckets

 From awareness to action

 Aligning your intentions with your wealth strategies is an ongoing process.
 It can begin at any stage of your journey.
 The strategies that serve your various goals may also evolve over time.
 For example, when you are younger you might not be sure how much wealth you will accumulate, or where it should go.
 As you get older, you may consider transitioning to more permanent wealth structures as you clarify your giving to your family or community.
 Whatever your intentions, get started.
 When you formally identify the buckets that apply to you and align them with your intentions, you can have much greater confidence in the long-term outcome of your wealth strategy.

 This practical framework addresses some basic but important questions that can provide you with the peace of mind that your wealth is having its intended impact.

 A few questions to get you started.
 Speak with your J.P.
 Morgan team to create your goals-based plan today.

 - Are you planning on any significant purchases or financial commitments in the near term?

 - Do you anticipate any outsized outflows?